OHDSI/FeatureExtraction/README.md

 Getting Started
 ===============
-1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
-2. FeatureExtraction as well as the DatabaseConnector and SqlRender packages require Java.
-Java can be downloaded from
-<a href="http://www.java.com" target="_blank">http://www.java.com</a>.
+1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools and Java.
 3. In R, use the following commands to download and install FeatureExtraction:

   ```r